keesiemeijer/php-basics-tutorial/README.md

 Let me explain what this means.

-This is an array with 3 array elements (dog, cat and rabbit strings), separated by commas.
+This is an array with 3 array elements (dog, cat and rabbit), separated by commas.

 ```php
 $animals = array( 'dog', 'cat', 'rabbit' );
 ```

 But where are the array keys?
-We are allowed to leave the keys out because PHP sees this array as if it has numbered array keys (0, 1 and 2).
+We are allowed to leave the keys out.
+PHP sees arrays without keys as if it has numbered array keys.
+In this example the array keys are 0, 1 and 2.

 ```php
 $animals = array(